aragon/developer-portal/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+Notice: you may need to run `yarn optimize-svg` and `yarn docs:subgraph` before `yarn start` to correctly build this website.

 ### Build

 ```